Employers

 • Extra space/“room only”: If you will need additional space for tests or administrative purposes, please request a “room only” at the time you request interview space, as same-day requests often can‘t be accommodated.

 • Missed deadlines: Career Services will make repeated efforts to contact employers who miss on-campus recruiting deadlines.
-However, should the employer fail to acknowledge reminder calls or emails, the Career Services Office reserves the right to determine whether to change the schedule from pre-select to qualified open or to cancel the interview schedule.
+However, should the employer fail to acknowledge reminder calls or emails, Career Services reserves the right to determine whether to change the schedule from pre-select to qualified open or to cancel the interview schedule.

 • Schedule timing: Employers should consider travel implications before interview schedules are finalized—or at least before student sign-up begins—to minimize conflicts on the interview date.
-The Career Services Office will gladly accommodate employers’ schedule preferences when stated in advance.
+Career Services will gladly accommodate employers’ schedule preferences when stated in advance.
 Please note that all interviews (and tests) should be planned to start no earlier than 8:30 a.m. conclude by close of business at 5 p.m.

 • Intern housing: Co-op and intern employers should clearly specify the nature of any housing or relocation assistance in their interview information and company profile.